-For our strategies more broadly, challenging is a generous description of the difficulties we, as many other investors have, experienced in Q2.
+For our strategies more broadly, 'challenging' is a generous description of the difficulties we, as many other investors have, experienced in Q2.
 The start of the year saw many of the dynamics from the previous decade reverse quickly, with those strategies that had performed well, facing a very rapid devaluation as investors flocked to more traditional sectors such as oil and gas, mining, defence and financials.
-It is important to reiterate, that given the selection criteria for our Ethical strategies, these areas that have performed well simply can't be held.
-We also have the added dilemma that where investors were so focused on ethical and sustainable assets over the last few years, this led to outsized returns.
-Accordingly, as markets have reversed, the revaluation of these assets has also been greater to the downside.
-This is understandable given the factors dictating short term returns, so we remain focused on achieving our long-term objectives without rushing to buy what we consider to be in long term structural decline.
+This is understandable given the factors dictating short term returns, but we remain focused on achieving our long-term objectives without rushing to buy what we consider to be in long term structural decline.
 Patience is not inaction.